-Equipping his church congregation to focus on the challenging spiritual demands facing Christian marketplace leaders, Chad has developed the DVD series, Godonomics, as well as the Godonomics book.
-This six-part series creates a compelling Biblical perspective on stewardship within the marketplace.
+Equipping his church congregation to focus on the challenging spiritual demands facing Christian workplace leaders, Chad has developed the DVD series, Godonomics, as well as the Godonomics book.
+This six-part series creates a compelling Biblical perspective on stewardship within the workplace.

 Chad is committed to overcoming the sacred/secular conflict many of us feel between the weekends and the work week.
 He focuses people on God’s direction for work life, the importance of a strong work ethic, and the joy of sharing prosperity and wisdom with others.

 As Chad points out, “some of the most important Christian leadership flows through the workplace, and the Church must be strategically positioned in this arena.”